onap/oom-offline-installer/docs/InstallGuide.rst

 Helm chart value overrides
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If there is a need to change onap settings such as managed openstack credentials, service ports, or even docker image versions used, you can do this by putting settings under the ``overrides`` key in ``application_configuration.yml``.
+In Dublin OOM charts are coming with all ONAP components disabled, this setting is also prepackaged within our sw_package.tar.
+Luckily there are multiple ways supported how to override this setting.
+It's also necessary for setting-up VIM specific entries and basically to configure any stuff with non default values.

+First option is to use ``overrides`` key in ``application_configuration.yml``.
 These settings will override helm values originally stored in ``values.yaml`` files in helm chart directories.

 For example, the following lines could be appended to ``application_configuration.yml`` to set up managed openstack credentials for onap's so component::